IMPORTANT SAFETY INFORMATION

 - Call your doctor to tell him/her you might be pregnant

 While taking SORIATANE and for 3 years after stopping, if you think you have had unprotected sex (did not use 2 effective forms of birth control at the same time) or you feel that your birth control has failed, stop taking SORIATANE.
-Then call your physician and the emergency contraception hotline 1-888-NOT-2-LATE (1-888-668-2528) immediately.
+Then call your physician and the emergency contraception hotline 1-888-NOT-2-LATE FREE (1-888-668-2528 FREE) immediately.

 What is the most important information I should know about SORIATANE?

-- SORIATANE can cause severe birth defects.
+- Severe birth defects.
 If you are a female who can get pregnant, you should use SORIATANE only if:

 What are the important warnings and instructions about SORIATANE for women who can get pregnant?

 - You must use 2 effective forms of birth control (contraception) at the same time while you are taking SORIATANE.
-You must use birth control for at least 1 month before you start treatment, during treatment, and for at least 3 years after you stop treatment.
+You must use birth control for at least 1 month before you start taking SORIATANE, during treatment, and for at least 3 years after you stop treatment.

 - Avoid progestin-only birth control pills ("minipills").
 This type of birth control pill may not work while you take SORIATANE.
 Ask your prescriber if you are not sure what type of pills you are using.